TJAdryan/jekyll_blog/_posts/2024-07-10-All-the-Teams-Storage.md

 ### Part 1: Authentication with MSAL

 We use the Microsoft Authentication Library (MSAL) for Python to obtain an access token for the Graph API.
+The token is good for an hour.
+Plenty of time for what we are doing here.
+I like to put into function anyway, you don't know when you will need it again.
+Which is the whole point of functions, right?

 ```python
 import json